Sovereign-Labs/sovereign-sdk/examples/demo-nft-module/README.md

     Zero Knowledge mode uses a different serialization format, so serde is not needed.
     The `sov-state` module maintains the same logic, so its `native` flag is only enabled in that case.

-2. Define `Call` messages, which are used to change the state of the module.
+2. Define `Call` messages, which are used to change the state of the module:

     ```rust
     // in call.rs